axibase/atsd-use-cases/research/nuclear-proliferation/README.md

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/62a380f8/2/#fullscreen)

-> Open the ChartLab visualization above and use the dropdown menu to navigate through time and observe the changing inventories of nuclear weapons among observed nations.
+> Open the ChartLab visualization above and use the drop-down list to navigate through time and observe the changing inventories of nuclear weapons among observed nations.

 Despite this however, the former Cold War rivals have also been the most proactive about self-disarmament and as permanent